Datavault-UK/automate-dv-docs/docs/tutorial/tut_bridges.md

 #### Materialisation

-Bridge tables should use the `bridge_incremental` materialisation, as the bridge is remade with each new As of Dates table.
+Bridge tables should use the `bridge_incremental` materialisation, as the bridge is remade with each new As of Date table.

 ### Adding the metadata